 Forest is a very small village located in the state of Ohio.
 With a population of 1,335 people and just one neighborhood, Forest is the 533rd largest community in Ohio.
 Forest has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Forest is a blue-collar town, with 37.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Forest is generally considered to be a blue-collar town.
+37.61% of the Forest workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Forest is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Forest who work in office and administrative support (13.47%), management occupations (8.89%), and food service (6.23%).

 Forest is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.